AlvajoyAsante/Aerius/README.md

    The app will open at `http://localhost:8501` by default.

 4. **Using the app:**
-   - **Image Test (Cracks + Puddles)**: Upload an image and click "Run Crack Inference" to see cracks (green overlay) and puddles (blue overlay) detected in one combined view with combined severity score.
+   - **Image Test (Cracks + Water Damage)**: Upload an image and click "Run Crack Inference" to see cracks (green overlay) and water damage (blue overlay) detected in one combined view with combined severity score.
    - **Video Scaffold**: Upload a short video to see metadata (FPS, frame count, duration) and the first frame preview.

    *(Optional for remote access):*